-The Investment Plan which outlines how the Wananga will respond to government direction, how the needs of their own stakeholders - student, employers and communities on a regional and national basis - will be met.
-The plan is to be approved annually by Tertiary Education Commission.
+The Investment in a Plan which outlines how the Wānanga will respond to government direction, how the needs of their own stakeholders - student, employers and communities on a regional and national basis - will be met.
+The plan is to be approved annually or biannually by Tertiary Education Commission.

-The Annual Business Plan and Budget which outlines the way cost centres will account for their financial resource needs, how those will be allocated and aligned to the overall budget of the Wananga.
+The Strategic Plan and Annual Budget Plan which outlines the way cost centres will account for their financial resource needs, how those will be allocated and aligned to the overall budget of the Wānanga.
+There is also a Long-Term Capital Intentions/Investment Plan.
+This is a live document and is approved by Council along with any changes made.

-The Quality Management System that contains both operational and academic policies is to be located in the Academic Registry.
+The Quality Management System that contains both operational and academic policies is located in the Academic Registry.

-The Prospectus, which sets out the programmes of the Wananga and is annually updated for prospective students.
+Promotional programme booklets, which sets out the programmes of the Wānanga are annually updated for prospective students.